Saltiest-Hacker-News-Trolls-2/backend/README.md

 - create two databases on your local device 'saltiest' and 'saltiest-test'
 - `createdb saltiest && createdb saltiest-test`
 - use the command `npm run dev` to run the server locally using the 'development' environment settings
-- use the command '
+- use the command `npm run test` to run the test files using the 'test' environment settings

 ## Endpoints